 - i.
 Bribery.
 Individuals must not offer compensation of any substantial form in exchange for a vote for or against any individual. - ii.
 Influence while voting.
 Individuals must not attempt to sway, alter, or change the vote or voting choice of a student while that student is in the act of voting.
 Presence of an individual in the vicinity of a voter does not by itself constitute a violation of this rule. - iii.
 Penalty.
-Violations may result in the following penalties:

-a.
-Bribery: 4+ demerits.
+Violations may result in the following penalties: - a.
+Bribery: 4+ demerits. - b.
+Influence while voting: 4+ demerits.

 b.
-Influence: 4+ demerits.

-b.
-Fraud and Obstruction
+Fraud, Unauthorized Acces, and Obstruction

 - i.
 Fraud.
-Individuals must not cast a ballot or access the voting website using an identity or credentials that are not their own. - ii.
+Individuals must not cast a ballot or access the voting website using an identity or credentials that are not their own or in any other unauthorized manner. - ii.
+Unauthorized Access.
+Individuals must not access physical spaces or electronic systems of other candidates, or of CSG, using an identity, credentials, or other access devices that are not their own, or in any other unauthorized manner. - iii.
 Obstruction.
-Individuals must not interfere with a student's ability to cast a ballot. - iii.
+Individuals must not interfere with a student's ability to cast a ballot. - iv.
 Penalty.
-Violations may result in the following penalties:

-a.
-Fraud: 4+ demerits.
+Violations may result in the following penalties: - a.
+Fraud: 4+ demerits. - b.
+Unauthorized access: 4+ demerits. - c.

-b.
 Obstruction: 4+ demerits.

-5. Rules of Finance
+4. Rules of Finance